molecula/documentation/cloud/cloud-setup/_posts/2022-11-09-cloud-quickstart-guide.md

-Now that you are signed up, you will have access to FeatureBase for 21 days.
-After 21 days, your resources will be shutdown, and you will no longer be able to create more.
+### Trial Accounts

+{% include /cloud/trial-account-limits.md %}

 If you encounter any problems during this process or would like to reactivate your account, contact [se@featurebase.com](mailto:se@featurebase.com).

 Navigate back to FeatureBase using [cloud.featurebase.com](https://cloud.featurebase.com/)